 During times of high winds and storms, the park may be closed and students must remain near or inside a school building.

-In order to preserve our green space, the areas beyond the sports fields are off limits.
+To preserve our green space, the areas beyond the sports fields are off-limits.

 Article 3: Campus arrival and departure